'Merciless' Russia may face new sanctions, EU says | Politics

 Two allies of Navalny, Vladimir Ashurkov and Leonid Volkov joined a video call with EU states and envoys from Britain, the United States, Canada and Ukraine to propose senior figures in business, political, judicial and security circles who could face sanctions, according to two Western diplomats who were on the call.
 Moscow on Tuesday denounced the call as treachery.

 The two Western diplomats declined to disclose names, but said Volkov and Ashurkov told the call that sanctions should target the assets and freedom to travel of those affected.
 The aim would be to weaken those who have amassed fortunes and influence while ordinary Russians struggle to make ends meet.
 RIA news agency quoted Russian foreign ministry spokeswoman Maria Zakharova as saying Navalny's allies had received instructions on how to disrupt Russian politics during Monday's video call.
 She described members of Navalny's Anti-Corruption Foundation as "agents of influence" acting on behalf of the NATO military alliance.
-(Additional reporting by Anton Kolodyazhnyy in Moscow; editing by Timothy Heritage and Kevin Liffey)
+(Additional reporting by Anton Kolodyazhnyy in Moscow; editing by Timothy Heritage, Kevin Liffey and Grant McCool)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)